-With a minimum number of clicks, you can get an Etsy store up and running in no time.
+With a minimum number of clicks, you can launch your Etsy store in no time.
 However, opening a store doesn’t necessarily mean you’ll start making money.

 To sell your handmade items on Etsy, shoppers need to find them.
 That’s where the importance of Etsy SEO comes into play.
 Focusing on optimizing your Etsy listings will increase your product’s visibility.
 More viewers mean more sales.

-So, how to you optimize products on Etsy?
+So, how do you optimize products on Etsy?
 Great question.

 We’ve put together some starting points along with a few Etsy SEO tips to get your products in front of the right audience.

 If you sell handmade items, Etsy is the marketplace for you.
 Since it began in 2005, Etsy has become one of the biggest online marketplaces, with 4.4 million sellers, 81.9 million active buyers, and $1.7 billion of annual revenue in 2020.

 In addition to those favorable numbers, here are even more reasons to sell on Etsy:

 - Quick Setup – Setting up shop on Etsy is simple, it doesn’t require any special computer skills.
 The setup process is user-friendly, and navigation is quick and easy.